Service Accounts and BITS

 However, if the service does not impersonate the user, the following behaviors apply:

 - Jobs created by the service account are owned by that account.
 Because system accounts are always logged on, BITS transfers the files as long as the computer is running and there is a network connection.

 - System accounts should not use mapped network drive letters because the drive letters are specific to a session and the mapping may be lost after a computer restart.

-- Network authentication uses computer credentials for LocalSystem and NetworkService accounts and anonymous credentials for the LocalService account.
+- In the absence of a Helper Token, network authentication uses computer credentials for LocalSystem and NetworkService accounts and anonymous credentials for the LocalService account.
 BITS returns "access denied" if the access control list (ACL) for the source file limits access to a user account.

 - Microsoft Internet Explorer proxy settings are stored per-user and are not set for system accounts.
 To set the proxy settings for a job submitted by a system account, call the

 IBackgroundCopyJob::SetProxySettings method.
 Alternatively, you can use the /Util /SetIEProxy switches of BitsAdmin.exe to set Internet Explorer proxy settings for the LocalSystem, LocalService, or NetworkService system account.
 For details, see BitsAdmin Tool.

 Note that BITS does not recognize the proxy settings that are set using the Proxycfg.exe file.